ncasuk/ncas-aws-7-software/merge_dat_files/readme.rst

 =========================================================
-SCRIPT TO COMBINE ALL CAMPBELL .DAT FILES TO YEARLY FILES
+COMBINE ALL CAMPBELL .DAT FILES TO YEARLY FILES
 =========================================================

 This script will read in all .dat files in the source directory and combine them into one file.
 It will then sort them into date order and remove duplicate entries.